Reidaa/workshop_qt_python/4 - UI File/README.md

 ## Loading it directly

+You can also load the UI file directly, drawback is that you cannot extend the loaded class, you will have to use it as is.

-To load the UI file directly, we will need a class from the **QtUiTools** module:
+We will need a class from the **QtUiTools** module:
 ```python
 from PySide2.QtUiTools import QUiLoader
 ```